ajberkley/canadarasp/README.md

 we work on each field individually, so we can load them directly though we still output 2x2 degree PNGs for speed of loading in the web browser.

-## WCS / WMS

-ECCC provides a WCS and WMS interface to the HRDPS data.
-My experiments with trying to use the WCS interface found it was about 100x too slow to be useful for generating dynamic windgrams.
-I did not investigate the WMS interface to replace the map pngs, but I expect it to be as slow.

 ## Contacts